niklaushirt/cp4waiops-deployer/README.md

 If you think that you hit a problem:

 * Make sure that you have provisioned a cluster with **5 worker nodes with 32 CPU and 128 GB** each (`b3c.16x64` - it's easy to select the wrong size).
 If you have Pods in `0/0` state verify the `Events`.
 If you get `Not enough CPU` then delete the cluster and provision the correct size.
-* If you want to install AIManager, Event Manager, Trubonomic and Instana please select **5 worker nodes with 32 CPU and 128 GB**
+* If you want to install CP4WAIOps, Turbonomic and Instana please select **5 worker nodes with 32 CPU and 128 GB**
 * The complete installation takes about 2.5 to 8 hours depending on your region where and how you deployed ROKS to (see above).
 * If you see Pods in `CrashLoop` or other error states, try to wait it out (this can be due to dependencies on other componenets that are not ready yet).
 Chances are that the deployment will eventually go through.
 If after 8h you are still stuck, ping me.
 * **Select and use ONLY ONE of the scripts** below, depending on which components you want to install.